Our site is in Beta Live, we welcome your feedback to help us improve the site.

 Pay online - available 24 hours, seven days a week.

-Phone: 0191 278 7878 and ask for the Business rates team between 8am and 6pm Monday to Thursday and 8am to 4.30pm on Friday to speak to an advisor or using the automated payment centre on 0845 111 4199 to pay by debit or credit card.
+Phone: 0191 278 7878 and ask for the Business rates team between 8am and 6pm Monday, Tuesday and Thursday and 8am to 4.30pm on Friday to speak to an advisor.
+Please note we are closed on Wednesdays.
+Or phone the automated payment centre on 0845 111 4199 to pay by debit or credit card.

 At a bank: Payment should be made at least four clear working days before the date your payment is due.
 Payment can no longer be made using Bank Giro, but you may be able to set up automated payment if you have telephone banking or payment facilities using your bank's cash machines.